 I have found that there are limited options on the UK market for heavy duty household sewing machines, so the 4411 is understandably a popular product, bridging the gap between the standard household machine and industrial machines.
 Launched in early 2012, I can see the 4411 being a go-to affordable heavy duty machine for some time to come.

 I would like to point out straight away that machines from Bernina, Husqvarna and Janome are generally of better quality than Singer machines.
 But they also tend to be a fair bit pricier.
 So whilst such machines are likely to be be better suited for those with big budgets, the 4411 is great for those with smaller pockets!

 I have put together the table below comparing the 4411 with other heavy duty machines, but keep reading for my full review!

 Janome Memory Craft 6600P

 |Dimensions (H x W x D)||40 x 16 x 30.5 cm||47 x 23 x 36 cm||41 x 30 x - cm||49 x 22 x 30 cm|

 You can probably already tell that I am a fan of this sewing machine!
 There are a few drawbacks to it, which I'll cover in more detail further down, but all in all I think it's a solid machine.
 Let's get started..!

 In many ways the motor is the star of the Singer 4411.
-It is a 105 W motor, which blows most other household sewing machines out of the water.
-Entry level machines typically have a 60 W motor, and more advanced machines are around the 85 W mark.
+It is a 105 W motor, which is a fair bit more powerful than other machines in the same price range.
+Entry level machines typically have a 60 W motor.
 This means that the 4411 will be able to sew through multiple layers of thick materials such as denim, leather and upholstery fabrics.
-As always though, make sure you are using the correct needle for the job!The heavy duty motor also means that the machine is less likely to overheat on long sewing sessions!
+It is still no match for an industrial machine, but having one of those in your home is not always a practical option!
+As always, make sure you are using the correct needle for the job!The heavy duty motor also means that the machine is less likely to overheat on long sewing sessions!